George Sidney Herbert: Public service

+Royal household

 Herbert became part of the Royal Household in 1928, with his appointment as a Gentleman Usher to King George V; he took the place of Sir Lionel Cust, who had resigned.
 His appointment continued during the reigns of Edward VIII and George VI in turn; in 1936 was named an aide-de-camp to the king, and the following year a groom in waiting.
-As part of the 1937 New Year Honours 1937 he was created a baronet, "for political and public services in Wiltshire".
+As part of the 1937 New Year Honours 1937 Herbert was created a baronet, "for political and public services in Wiltshire".